Meropeidae

+The closest relatives of the family are thought to be Eomeropidae, another relictual family of mecopterans with only 1 living species whose fossil record also extends back to the Jurassic.
 The family name was spelt "Meropidae" in old literature but this clashes with the homonymous family name in birds for bee-eaters.
 The spelling of Meropeidae was adopted for the insect family by the ICZN in Opinion 140 of 1943.

+Phylogeny after Zhang et al. 2023: